-Thrust in wrong direction?
-Change contactor wires on motor solenoid Breaker trips? ► Propeller restricted or jammed causing excessive load on motor - check and clear.
-Check that propeller washer is fitted Control panel does not illuminate?
-Check ► Battery is connected. ► Main switch ON, check fuse. ► Control loom connections. ► Long operation has tripped thermal switch.
-Wait 20 minutes for motor to cool and reset. Δ DO NOT attempt to cool motor by any other means.
-Control panel illuminates but no thrust?
+Propeller restricted or jammed causing excessive load on motor - check and clear.
+Check that propeller washer is fitted Check Battery is connected.
+Main switch ON, check fuse.
+Control loom connections.
+Long operation has tripped thermal switch.
+Wait 20 minutes for motor to cool and reset.
+A D0 NOT attempt to cool motor by any other means.
 Are batteries charged?Check main motor connections are tight.
-Poor thrust or thrust in one direction only?
 Batteries not large enough or charged, cables not recommended size.
 Voltage at motor when running should be a minimum 10 V for 12 V and 21 V for 24 V units.
 Blockage in tunnel/propeller jammed with debris, switch off main power, inspect and clear.
 Propeller washers fitted wrong.
 Check motor brush springs are located properly, brushes should have good contact with the commutator.
-Motor turns but no drive? ▲ DO NOT continue to run thruster. ► Shear pin broken, remove 4 motor bolts, drive out old pin and replace with new pin. ► Propeller blades broken.
+DO NOT continue to run thruster.
+Shear pin broken, remove 4 motor bolts, drive out old pin and replace with new pin.
+Propeller blades broken.
 Replace with new.
-Thruster noisy and vibrating?
 Check propeller is not touching the tunnel wall.
 Check hub height is correct

-Storage & Winterization
+Chapter 8 Storage & Winterization